Immune Thrombocytopenic Purpura

 Your healthcare provider will take your health history and give you a physical exam.
 Your provider may ask about any medicines you are taking that may cause bleeding or lower your platelet count.
 You may also have these tests:

 - Peripheral blood smear.
-This is a follow-up test to an abnormal CBC.
+This test is used as a follow-up test to an abnormal CBC.
 It checks different types of blood cells, in particular platelets for ITP.

 - Other blood and urine tests.
 These tests are done to measure bleeding time and find possible infections.